Chemical coloring of metals

 Chemically coloring a metal is distinct from simply coating it using a method such as gilding or mercury silvering, because chemical coloring involves a chemical reaction, whereas simple coating does not.

+Today, the possibilities of using laser patination of copper and the possibility of using microscopic fungi for patination of copper and iron are also being investigated.

 History

 The processes of chemical coloring of metals are as old as metalworking technology.
 Some of the earliest-known examples of colored metal objects are about 5,000 years old.
 They are bronze casts with some silver-colored parts, which originate from the Anatolian region.
 Similar processes can be found on some ancient Egyptian copper sheets.
 Another example of early chemical coloring of metals is the Nebra sky disk, which has a green patina and gold inlays.
 An early example of black colored iron is the famous Celtic spearhead found in the River Thames and dated between 200 and 50 BC.